 Political Advertising will be easily manipulated through networks and the Internet.
-Any interested party, foreign or domestic, can plant information into a campaign and control bits and bytes of data to persuade voters.
+Foreign or domestic interested parties can plant information into a campaign and control bits and bytes of data to persuade voters.

-The Internet will make it possible for candidates to tailor their message directly to the individual.
+The Internet will allow candidates to tailor their message directly to the individual.
 They can target individual issues to specific voters and speak directly to them in their voice.
-They will have the ability to put politics back into local hands where it belongs.
+They can put politics back into local hands where it belongs.

 Political campaign advertising will employ different and more advanced technologies to target individual voters and take full advantage of the wealth of data collected concerning the behaviors and opinions of voters.

-Ads will leverage vital demographic information to better target specific populations and demographics.
+Ads will leverage vital demographic information to target specific populations and demographics better.
 How the ad is tailored to your neighborhood and other demographics will, with better technology, become more precise and impactful.

 Political Advertising will be more accurate, and it will be harder to get away with shoddy advertising claims.
 It will also be more costly to run campaigns.

-Political campaigns will bring the advertising to the consumer through SMS and mobile devices.
+Political campaigns will bring advertising to the consumer through SMS and mobile devices.